 Location: Assets/Plugins/Animancer/Examples/09 Animator Controllers/03 3D Game Kit

-Various Pro-Only Features are used in this example: custom Fade durations, custom end times, Controller States.
+Various Pro-Only Features are used in this example: custom Fade durations, custom end times, Mixer States.
 You can try them out in the Unity Editor with Animancer Lite, but they are not available in runtime builds unless you purchase Animancer Pro.

 Unfortunately, licensing restrictions (and file sizes) prevent the assets used by this example from being included with Animancer so in order to actually see it in action you will need to: